ArduPilot/ardupilot_wiki/common/source/docs/common-minim-osd-quick-installation-guide.rst

 * Modern GUI configurator with ability to flash hardware directly from within GUI
 * Drag / drop easy configurable screen layouts
-* Autoconfigures mavlink for highe rperformance
+* Autoconfigures MAVLink for highe rperformance
 * OSD also fully supports many different FC types other than ArduPilot
 * MAX7456 renew doing in VSYNC to get rid of "snow" on screen but on interrupt instead of SPI polling
 * 3 screens instead of 2